 - Is your child well?

-- Have you or your child received any treatment for cancers or taken steroids in the last 6 months?
+- Have you or your child received any treatment for cancers, taken steroids, immunosuppressants or immunosuppressive biological therapies in the last 6 months?

 You may notice these reactions following the BCG vaccination: